Scout064/DDB-Stats-Loader/Api_Documentation.md

   3) http://HOST_IP "/config" -> used to configure the Player to GPIO mapping  (templates/config.html, error.html)

 As the Project is based on picoweb the html template pages are located at the root fs in the "templates" folder.
-See picowebs documentation for further information.
+See the [picoweb documentation](https://github.com/pfalcon/picoweb) for further information.